Turning a lifetime hobby into a new business with professional website design and branding.

 Setting Branding and Website Design Goals

-- Branding and logo design – all startups and new business’ begin in the same place.
-We need to establish the new brand identity with a custom logo design that will serve as our guiding compass throughout the rest of the project.
+- Branding and logo design – all startups and new businesses begin in the same place.
+We need to establish a new brand identity with a custom logo design that will serve as our guiding compass throughout the rest of the project.

 - Creative package design – following completion of the logo design and support marketing materials, we needed to create a branded package design to allow Dick Duff’s to get their product to market.

 - Custom e-Commerce Website Design – Dick Duff’s planned to primarily sell their product online initially, so it was paramount to create a fully branded online retail experience with professional website design.

 - WordPress development – to allow Dick Duff’s to self-manage their website content and online orders, we opted for a custom WordPress backed using the Woo Commerce platform to handle the day-to-day website orders.